dbarkol/event-driven-workshop/README.md

 Some of the main needs for Contoso are:

-* Near real time processing
+* **Near real time processing**
   * Product change updates - changes that originate from one system can be reflected in others, in near real time.
   * Analytics - this includes being able to detect trends and anomalies from traffic on the website.

-* Provide support for batch processing where necessary.
+* **Provide support for batch processing where necessary**.
 While they are moving away from batch processing, there will still be a need to keep some operations around that run in batches.

-* Scalable solution that can handle unexpected demand.
+* **Scalable solution that can handle unexpected demand**.
 They would like to put a solution in place that has the ability to scale for them if necessary.
 They don't anticipate this happening often but do not want to worry about it, if it does.

-* Strong preference towards managed services and serverless technologies.
+* **Strong preference towards managed services and serverless technologies**.
 They are hoping that their new solution will take advantage of managed services as much as possible so that they can focus on their business code, logic and operations.

-* Support different types of producers and consumers.
+* **Support different types of producers and consumers**.
 Contoso has a large ecosystem of applications and tools through the organization.
 The new solution needs to have the ability to integrate well with the other solutions.

-* Embrace OSS tools and ecosystem.
+* **Embrace OSS tools and ecosystem**.
 Integrating with open source tools and frameworks is very important to Contoso.

-* Unified pipeline platform.
+* **Unified pipeline platform**.
 This all comes down to the integration of a common, unified pipeline that can be leveraged by their applications.

 ### Customer use cases

 **Analytics**

 Contoso would like to support near-real time analytics so that they could:

 - Identify trends
 - Catch anomalies
-- Enhance recommendations
+- Provide enhanced recommendations

 **Real time updates**

-Products updates
+Products updates.
+Changes to products and other artifacts in the Contoso ecosystem can orginate from multiple sources, including databases.
+It's important that these change are available to other systems.

-- Currently stored in Cosmos DB
+- Product information is currently stored in Cosmos DB
 - Would like to reflect changes immediately on website (and elsewhere)

-Customer and product feedback
+Customer and product feedback.
+Contoso provides a set of APIs for their partners.
+Both customer and product feedback is shared from those APIs and will be imporant to many folks within the company.

 - Share updates from 3rd party sources

 **Partner notifications**

 Notify partners of product changes through some form of publish and subscribe (pub/sub) mechanism.

-Partners can provide an endpoint (example: WebHook) to receive relevant updates.
+Partners can provide an endpoint (example: WebHook) to receive relevant updates and subscribe to the updates that are relevant or important to them.

 ### Customer objections